alanfung/Tenable.io-SDK-for-Python/README.md

 ##### INI File
 A `nessus.ini` can be created in the working directory.
 See `nessus.ini.example` on what it should look like.
+Note: The `nessus.ini.example` file is in Jinja template format.

 #### `NessusClient` Constructor Arguments
 ```python